pranmar123/Projects/Web Development/STaRS Lab/readme.txt

 Credits:
-This webpage was built by building upon the template:
+This webpage was built by using the template:
 Industrious by TEMPLATED
 Released for free under the Creative Commons Attribution 3.0 license (templated.co/license)